“Someone cares about me, I must matter…”

 “We have been through so much and lost everything: the mere fact that someone care means more than you’ll ever know…”

 The devastation of Hurricane Sandy was unimaginable…people came together to help the survivors.
 Over 4500 Caring Coins with cards in bright colors signed by students, faculty, church congregations and many others were hand delivered to survivors, volunteers and National Guard troops in the Rockaways, Breezy Point, Staten Island and New Jersey by YANAF volunteers who wrote, “Meeting so many amazing people, both survivors and volunteers of all ages was a very humbling and sobering experience for us.
 Thank you to everyone who joined us in reminding the survivors of hurricane Sandy that we care.”

 “Someone Cares About Me, I Must Matter…”

 “It is difficult to put into words the impact of seeing so many people of all ages, of different races, religions, and economic backgrounds with plastic bags containing all their earthly possessions.
 There were rows upon rows of cots, in large recreation areas and halls.
-All had stories of destroyed homes, lost family members and friends, no place to go, and no jobs.
+All had stories of destroyed homes, lost family members, friends and pets, no place to go, and no jobs.
 You could see it in their eyes.
 But although they had lost so much, they could still smile through such adversity.
 They were so grateful that someone cared about them.
 Their gratitude touched each of us.”